-The austere facade of the University of Havana, with the statue of the Alma Mater at the top of the staircase University.
+The austere facade of the University of Hayana, with the statue of the Alma Mater at the top of the staircase University.
 This statue, of a woman with her arms outstretched in a gesture of welcome, was cast in 1919 in New York by the Czech sculptor Mario Korbel.
 It was installed at the top of the broad granite stairway that forms the entrance to the complex in 1927.
-The student entrance to the university is in Calle San Lázaro, which broadens out into an open space where the ashes of Julio Antonio Mella (see p46) are kept. before sloping upwards.
-In the Science Faculty, the Felipe Poev Museum of Natural History is open to visitors.
-Of much greater interest. however, is the Museo Antropológico Montané, in the Mathematics Department.
-Founded in 1903, this museum has exceptional pre-Columbian archaeological finds from Cuba. such as the Idolo del Tabaco found on the Museo Montané eastern tip of the island, the Idolo de Bayamo, one of the largest stone sculptures in the entire Caribbean area, and the Dujo de Santa Fe, a wooden ceremonial seat.
-The oldest building on the hill is the Great Hall, with an austere facade behind which are allegorical paintings by Armando Menocal.
+The student entrance to the university is in Calle San Lázaro, which broadens out into an open space where the ashes of Julio Antonio Mella (see p46) are kept.
+In the Science Faculty. the Felipe Poev Museum of Natural History is open to visitors.
+Of much greater interest. however, is the Museo before sloping upwards.

+Antropológico Montané, in the Mathematics Department.
+Founded in 1903, this museum has exceptional pre-Columbian archaeological finds from Cuba. such as the Idolo del Tabaco found on the eastern tip of the island, the Idolo de Bayamo, one of the largest stone sculptures in the entire Caribbean area, and the Dujo de Santa Fe. a wooden ceremonial seat.
+The oldest building on the hill is the Great Hall, with an austere façade behind which are allegorical paintings by Armando Menocal.
 The hall itself contains the old University of San Gerónimo bell, used to convene the professors, and the remains of Félix Varela (see p28), brought to Cuba in 1911 from Florida, where the Cuban intellectual had died.
-Museo Napoleónico G Calle San Miguel 1159, esg. a Ronda, Map 2 F3, Tel (7) 8791 412.
-8791 460. 💟 9am-4:30pm Tue-Sat, 9am-12:30pm Sun. 💽 1 Jan, 1 May, 26 Jul, 10 Oct, 25 Dec. 🕼 🍯 向 (with charge). 📫 www.cult.cu/patrim/cnpc/museos The surprising presence of a Napoleonic museum in Cuba is due to the passion of a sugar magnate.
-Julio Lobo.
-For years he sent his agents all over the world in search of Napoleonic mementoes In 1959, when Lobo left Cuba, the Cuban government bought his collection.
-Every room in this curious museum contains fine examples of imperialstyle furniture as well as all sorts of surprising Napoleonic memorabilia, including one of the emperor's teeth and a tuft of his hair.
-There are two portraits, one by Andrea Appioni, painted in Milan during Napoleon's second Italian campaign, and another by Antoine Gros.
+Museo Napoleónico 6 Calle San Miguel 1159, esq. a.
+Ronda, Map 2 F3.
+Tel (7) 8791 412.
+8791 460. a closed for restoration until approximately mid-2009. www.cult.cu/patrim/cnpc/museos The surprising presence of a Napoleonic museum in Cuba is due to the passion of a sugar magnate, Julio Lobo.
+For years he sent his agents all over the world in search of Napoleonic mementoes In 1959 when Lobo left Cuba, the Cuban government bought his collection Every room in this curious museum contains fine examples of imperial-style furniture as well as all sorts of surprising Napoleonic memorabilia, including one of the emperor's teeth and a fuft of his hair.
+There are two Idolo de Tabaco.
+Museo Montané portraits, one by Andrea Appioni, painted in Milan during Napoleon's second Italian campaign, and another by Antoine Gros.
 There is also his death mask, cast two days before Napoleon's death by Francesco Antommarchi, the Italian physician who had accompanied him to the island of St Helena and who later settled in Cuba.
 The mansion itself was built in the 1920s by Oreste Ferrara, counsellor to the dictator Gerardo Machado who furnished it in a Neo-Florentine Gothic style.
 Ouinta de los Molinos 6 Avenida Carlos III (Salvador Allende) v Luaces.
-Map 2 F3. .
+Map 2 F3.
 Tel (7) 8798 850.
-Closed for restoration.
-Grounds 7 7am-7pm Tue-Sun.
-A typical 19th-century villa in the Vedado quarter. the Ouinta de los Molinos was built as the summer residence of the captainsgeneral in 1837.
-The villa stands in a leafy area with two tobacco mills (molinos)

-The rambling grounds around the villa were filled with tropical vegetation from the Botanical Garden, which was then in the Capitol area but was dismantled after the Parque Central was enlarged.
+Closed for restoration until early A typical 19th-century villa in the Vedado quarter. the Ouinta de los Molinos was built as the summer residence of the captainsgeneral in 1837.
+The villa stands in a leafy area with two tobacco mills (molinos) The rambling grounds around the villa were filled with tropical vegetation from the Botanical Garden, which was then in the Capitol area but was dismantled after the Parque Central was enlarged.
 The park is popular among local musicians, who come here to practise.
 In 1899.
-General Máximo Gómez.
-Commander in Chief of the liberation army, stayed here, which is why it is now a museum dedicated to this hero of the wars of independence (see p44).
+General Máximo Gómez, Commander in Chief of the liberation army, stayed here, which is why it is now a museum dedicated to this hero of the wars of independence (see p44).

-A stained-glass window in the Ouinta de los Molinos Idolo de Tabaco
+A stained-glass window in the Ouinta de los Molinos